Glossary for business users of the Power BI service

 filter versus highlight

-A filter removes data that does not apply.
-A highlight grays out the data that does not apply.
+A filter removes data that doesn't apply.
+A highlight grays out the data that doesn't apply.

 Use focus mode to pop out a visual or tile to see more detail.
 You can still interact with the visual or tile while in focus mode.